flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 <<< @/../code_samples/lib/watch_it/watch_stream_allow_change.dart#example

 **What happens with `allowStreamChange: true`:**
-- `watchStream` detects when the stream instance changes
+- The selector function is called and evaluated on every build
-- Automatically unsubscribes from the old stream
+- If the stream instance changed, `watchStream` automatically unsubscribes from the old stream
 - Subscribes to the new stream
 - Widget rebuilds with data from the new stream